autoreduction/queue-processor/plotting/README.md

 # Autoreduction Plotting

-This document provides documentation for the plotting package as part of the Autoreduction project.
+Documentation for the plotting package as part of the Autoreduction project.

-## Ideal Data Structure to Prepare Data into for Visualisation
+## Data structure to prepare data for visualisation

 - Create a dataframe that contains a minimum of Spectrum, X and Y axis columns as seen in the example below